isavialard/TweetNaCl_binding/README.md

 Randombytes can be used to randomly generate a Key or a Nonce.

 The other programs declared in tweetnaclhl.ads are the basic components of these six main procedures.
 If you want to use these other programs in a different way than tweetnacl.c, then the pre- and post-conditions in tweetnaclhl.ads could be an hindrance.
 That could mean that what you are trying to do is unsafe, but if you want to keep trying you should consider calling directly the functions declared in the low-level binding tweetnacl_h.ads.

+### Ghost functions

+Ghost functions like isSigned always return 0, thus the Pre- and Post-conditions they are called in are always valid : they have no influence during the execution.
+They are only useful with the proof stage of formal verification, where they check if the right arguments are used in the right way.
+For instance a Nonce has to be only used once, or a message has to be signed before being encrypted and not the other way around, in order to prove that these Pre-conditions are always valid.

 ## Test